“Congratulations! You have won $500,000!

 Emergency or not, having a SWAT team around your house is a stressful and dangerous experience, and in some cases, it can even be deadly, as SWAT teams are trained to treat every operation with maximum severity.
 Thankfully, modern law enforcement is now aware of SWATting attempts and usually know how to handle it.

-How to Protect Yourself from Phishing
+How to Protect yourself from Phishing Attacks

 Phishing is clearly a serious issue every online user must address, but it still begs the question: “What can I do to protect myself and my business from a phishing attack?”